 The network teams at many carriers are asking for more extensive instrumentation.
-Using NetFlow or MIBII exclusively to create and secure service assurance to their end users are inadequate as these data sources lack the information necessary to track dynamic MPLS Labels in real-time and customer IP addresses in the carrier environment.
+Using NetFlow or MIBII exclusively to create and secure service assurance to their end users are inadequate as these data sources lack the information necessary to track the routing changes and customer IP addresses in the carrier environment.
 MPLS carriers need a solution that provides application monitoring and visibility with a network perspective.